ARA Espora (P-41): Service history

 Following her commissioning Espora participated in several naval exercises and conducted fishery patrol duties in the Argentine exclusive economic zone, capturing four illegal fishing ships between 1991 and 1994.

 In August 2012 Espora left Puerto Belgrano to take part in the Atlasur IX naval exercise with South Africa, Brazil and Uruguay off West Africa.
 This deployment was necessary after the original participant from Argentina, ARA Spiro, had run aground as she left port.
 After completing Atlasur, Espora headed for South Africa and docked at Simonstown.
 The intention was to join the IBSAMAR III exercise with India, Brazil and South Africa, but Espora had made the unscheduled deployment with malfunctioning generators and these had got worse en route until they finally stopped working on 9 October.
 The generators needed a major overhaul, but their German manufacturer MTU refused to start work until they were paid US$450,000 to cover the cost of the work and previous invoices that had not been paid.
 Meanwhile, the South Africans had to reassure the Argentines that Espora would not be vulnerable like the sail training ship ARA Libertad, which was seized in Ghana on behalf of holders of Argentina's defaulted sovereign debt.
-Espora finally sailed after 73 days in Simonstown, refuelled in Río de Janeiro on 4 January and arrived back in Puerto Belgrano on 10 January 2013.
+Espora finally sailed after 73 days in Simonstown, refuelled in Rio de Janeiro on 4 January and arrived back in Puerto Belgrano on 10 January 2013.

 On 31 May 2016, Espora collided with the Marshall Islands-flagged tanker Saturn off Puerto Belgrano.
 Both vessels were severely damaged.

 In 2021, Espora was reported active and, in September, participated in a sea exercise also involving her sister ships Spiro, Robinson and Gómez Roca, along with the destroyer Sarandí.
 In 2022, she again participated in an exercise off the coast of Mar del Plata with Sarandí, Robinson, the corvette Rosales and the transport ship Canal Beagle.